atbolsh/TransformerHomunculus/README.md

 *Tomorrow:*
-1) Custom Decoder; Custom decoder testing (at least once)
-2) Experiment until something works with the decoder.
+1) Custom Decoder; Custom decoder testing (at least once) X 2) Experiment until something works with the decoder.
 Keep it super shallow if you must.
+ -- solution found: 6 layers enc, 3 layers dec. v8 from the braing debug saga.
 3) Think about how exactly you want to do this.
  -- how to pretrain?
 Pretrain each feature, then only train the encoder / decoder stuff for the interactions -- train end-to-end in standard style?